Aberystwith and Welsh Coast Railway: 19th century

 The A&WCR's engineer, Benjamin Piercy, was dismissed early in 1864 as part of a power struggle between Thomas Savin and other factions on the board.
 He had been progressing the design of the Dovey bridge, but practical and financial difficulties with it had been emerging.
 In particular, finding a good foundation stratum was proving extremely difficult.
 Piercy's expulsion gave an opportunity to revisit the plan to bridge the estuary, and in May 1864 the decision was taken to abandon the bridging plan.
-In October 1864 preparations were undertaken for a Parliamentary Bill to authorise the abandonment, and to substitute an extension from Aberdovey to a junction with the Aberystwyth line near Morben.
+In October 1864 preparations were undertaken for a parliamentary bill to authorise the abandonment, and to substitute an extension from Aberdovey to a junction with the Aberystwyth line near Morben.
 The line became known as the "deviation line" and the junction location was later called Dovey Junction.
-The Bill was given Royal Assent on 5 July 1865.
-The Act stipulated that the fares and goods rates for consignment between Aberdovey and Borth via Morben were to be the same as if the bridge were built and in operation.
+The bill was given royal assent on 5 July as the Aberystwith and Welsh Coast Railway (General) Act 1865 (28 & 29 Vict. c. cclxxxiii).
+The act stipulated that the fares and goods rates for consignment between Aberdovey and Borth via Morben were to be the same as if the bridge were built and in operation.
 The GWR had planned to achieve direct access from Dolgelly to Aberystwyth by way of the bridge, and it obtained the insertion of a clause empowering it to build the bridge itself within ten years, though it never attempted to do so.

 The course of the connecting line at Aberdovey was difficult, and a proposed waterside route through the town proved unacceptable.
 An alternative path around the back of the town was developed, but it was operationally difficult, with steep gradients and sharp curves, as well as three tunnels.
 In addition, the Aberdovey Harbour station would be bypassed, there was no space for a new station on the deviation line, and the new Aberdovey station was inconveniently located some way west of the town.

 The group of Newtown railways were now discussing amalgamation: the several small railways would be stronger if they joined forces.
 The A&WCR was included in the talks, but there was a standard condition imposed by Parliament in considering amalgamations, that the companies concerned must have spent at least half of their authorised capital, and that at least half of their authorised network must have been built.
-The A&WCR was not yet in that position, and had to be excluded from the amalgamation Bill.
-The other companies were authorised to amalgamate, forming the Cambrian Railways, by Act of 25 July 1864.
+The A&WCR was not yet in that position, and had to be excluded from the amalgamation bill.
+The other companies were authorised to amalgamate, forming the Cambrian Railways, by the Cambrian Railways Act 1864 (27 & 28 Vict. c. cclxii) of 25 July.
 Henceforward the A&WCR was included in strategic discussions and plans with the Cambrian Railways.